 Königsberg is where David Hilbert grew up and received his doctoral degree and first academic position, at the University of Königsberg in the 1880s.

 As a professor in Königsberg he proved the Hilbert basis theorem and began writing the Zahlbericht on algebraic number theory.
 In 1895 he moved to Göttingen, where he worked in analysis, mathematical physics, and the foundations of geometry, but he returned to Königsberg in 1930 to give his retirement address.
 (The day before Hilbert's address, Gödel announced at another conference in Königsberg his first incompleteness theorem, which showed Hilbert's dream of showing all math problems can be proved or disproved is impossible.)
 In the Königsberg cathedral is a memorial to “Significant Scholars at the University of Königsberg”, shown below.
 Near the end of the list is Hilbert and also Minkowski, who studied with Hilbert when they were both students.
 Just above Hilbert are the mathematicians Schoenflies and Weber, and a little higher are Jacobi and Bessel.
 They were all professors there.
-The list is missing Ferdinand von Lindemann, who was the doctoral advisor of Hilbert and Minkowski during his 10 years there; Adolf Hurwitz, who was on the faculty for 8 years, and Konrad Knopp, who was there for 7 years; and Richard Brauer, who was there for 8 years.
+The list is missing Ferdinand von Lindemann, who was the doctoral advisor of Hilbert and Minkowski during his 10 years there; Adolf Hurwitz, who was there for 8 years; Konrad Knopp, who was there for 7 years; and Richard Brauer, who was there for 8 years.
 In Königsberg, Knopp wrote his famous book on infinite series (1922) and Brauer defined the Brauer group (1929) and classified the central simple algebras over number fields with Albert, Hasse, and Noether (1932).
 Goldbach (who has no known image) was born in Königsberg and attended the University of Königsberg.

 I was in Kaliningrad at the end of July, which is when Russia marks Navy Day (last Sunday of the month).
 Since Russia's Baltic Sea fleet is based near Kaliningrad, some ships and soldiers came to Kaliningrad that day with weapons for the public to see.
 No signs said non-citizens were forbidden, so I went.
 What did I find?